NewEconoLab/neo-cli-docker/README.md

 ## Step 3

-Run Shell to Run container and Start neo-cli From Image
+Run Shell to Run container From Image

 For Mainnet